Auto-Rig

 It won’t interfere with the scripted instructions, unless these new bones have same names as existing ones (for example do not name a new bone “c_root.x” or “c_head.x” or “head.x”, these bones are already part of the base rig).

-To export to Fbx, they must be set as custom bones in order to tell the exporter to include them in the rig, see Custom bones
+To export to Fbx, they must be set as custom bones in order to tell the exporter to include them in the exported skeleton, see Custom bones

 Limitations: